What are the”Parkinson’s Plus” Syndromes?

 There are three common Parkinson’s Plus syndromes.

-These are identified as: PSP, MSA, and CBD, and should be identified correctly before any treatment begins.
-However, this can be difficult.
-Because of how hard it is to tell PSP, MSA, and CBD apart, doctors sometimes claim the patient has a “Parkinson’s Plus” syndrome without noting the exact disease.
+Because it is sometimes impossible to tell PSP, MSA, and CBD apart, doctors sometimes diagnose the patient as having a “Parkinson’s Plus” syndrome without noting the specific disease.

-If you are showing any of the following symptoms, you may have a Parkinson’s Plus syndrome.
-These symptoms are red flags.
-Meaning that if you have one, you must be careful.
+If you have any of the following features, you may have a Parkinson’s Plus syndrome.
+These features are called “red flags”.
+This means that if you have one of these symptoms, your doctor is supposed to pause and think.

 What is the Treatment for a Parkinson’s Plus Syndrome?